NB: This article contains spoilers.

 As Kristian Hargreaves, Brown was one of Hollyoaks’ long line of interchangeable, bed hopping students and non-too-memorable a character.
-In Turistas he’s one of horror’s long line of interchangeable holiday makers getting butchered in a foreign land.
+In Turistas he’s one of horror’s long line of interchangeable vacation makers getting butchered in a foreign land.
 Alongside Melissa George, Josh Duhamel and that British guy who was in Go and used to be in Grange Hill, Brown makes up the numbers as one of a clutch of unlucky backpackers that fall foul of an organ harvesting racket, run by a baddie who looks like Nick Knowles from DIY SOS.

 Brown doesn’t even get a spectacular death scene to add to his CV, as he is simply beaten and dragged off to be sliced open.
-The film really only has one truly gory moment before it's back to more scenes of people swimming and walking through the jungle.
+The movie really only has one truly gory moment before it’s back to more scenes of people swimming and walking through the jungle.
 The obvious ones survive and the ones who’ve had sex don’t.
 It’s no wonder Max Brown has steered clear of the genre since.

 On Hollyoaks: nasty piece of work Andy Holt.

 In Horror: Marky in Dead Set.